gkorland/cytoscapeneo4j/doc/template.md

 The value of column is calculate by evaluating a javascript expression.
 The variable 'node' of type 'nl.corwur.cytoscape.redisgraph.internal.graph.GraphNode' is passed into the expression.
 ###### id (0..1)
-The id of the Neo4j node is copied into the column
+The id of the RedisGraph node is copied into the column
 ###### property (0..1)
 The property of the node is copied into the column.
 Attributes:
-- key, the name of the Neo4j property.
+- key, the name of the RedisGraph property.
 ###### label (0..1)
 The label of the node is copied into the column.
 Attributes: